ubuntu/libreoffice-style-yaru-fullcolor/.github/ISSUE_TEMPLATE/problem_report.md

 ---

-**Describe the bug**
+**Describe the problem**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. See problem

 **Expected behavior**
 A clear and concise description of what you expected to happen.